We innovate, rethink and upgrade our teaching spaces, facilities and equipment so that we continue to produce the best

 The City Analytics Lab (CAL) is a dedicated space designed to support collaborative city planning and user-centred design.
 CAL comprises of a large decision support theatre and three dedicated virtual reality/augmented reality rooms, along with a Tangible Table sandbox and observation rooms for undertaking experiments.

 The Livability Lab, part of the Enabling Built Environments Program, investigates the design of the built environment for those who are often excluded from design decisions.
 The lab boasts an 18 camera 3D motion capture system, handheld 3D scanner, pressure mats and an array of anthropometric measurement equipment to assess ergonomics, biomechanics and useability.

 The ground and mezzanine levels of the Red Centre form an exhibition and gallery space for the school.
 The gallery exhibition space also features a state-of-the-art sound system and digital screen display.

 The school has purpose-built, natural light-filled studio spaces located in the Red Centre and Squarehouse.
 These studios act as core spaces for the design courses where students can explore their creativity.
 The Red Centre is accessible 6am to midnight, 7 days a week.

-The main print/copy facility in the school (Red Centre level 1) has a range of devices, including access to multiple A4/A3 colour printers and copiers, A0 black and white plotters and scanners, and a colour A0 laser plotter.
+The main print/copy facility in the school (Red Centre Mezzanine Level) has a range of devices, including access to multiple A4/A3 colour printers and copiers, A0 black and white plotters and scanners, and a colour A0 laser plotter.
 Outside the main print/copy room, there are black and white A4 printers in the computer labs.
 Research students have dedicated devices in their areas.

 The university’s wireless internet service is available in all the student areas for laptops and other mobile devices.